lustre-labs/lustre/examples/01-hello-world/README.md

 # 01 Hello World

-> **Note**: this guide is written for Lustre v4.
-The latest stable release of
-> Lustre is v3.
-To follow along with this guide, you need to _manually_ edit your
-> `gleam.toml` and change the required version of lustre to `"4.0.0-rc.2"`.

 This hello world example is a tiny example of what you need to put together to get a Lustre application running.
 In later examples we'll touch on server-side rendering and Lustre Universal Components but for these first examples we'll